sterlp/spring-persistent-tasks/README.md

 - spring-boot-devtools: cause java.lang.ClassCastException exceptions during the state serialization - this is a java/spring issue

+# Known limitations

+## DBMS have missing bad row lock implementation

+The framework briefly locks a row or trigger to ensure that each trigger is started only on a single node when a cluster is in use.
+However, some databases still do not support proper row locking and instead lock the entire table.
+This is not a critical issue but can slow down task selection in very large clusters.

+- mySQL
+- Azure SQL Edge (maybe also MSSQL)

 # DBs for storage

 ## Tested in the pipeline